Search Engineer

 Responsible for the development of a new search feature, which included improving user engagement through UI enhancements and data analysis.

-Led the development of a new search feature that increased user engagement by 40% in the first month through optimized UI and data-driven insights.
+Led development of a faceted search feature that increased result filtering engagement by 40% in the first month through cleaner taxonomy, faster API responses, and product-led relevance testing.

 Assisted with integrating machine learning models to improve search relevance, which resulted in better performance.